 Each game system has its own set of allowed cards but also of Forsaken cards (completely banned) and Restricted cards (maximum 3 are allowed in each deck).

-All warbands are available in each format and all cards specific to that warband are also valid independently from the season they are associated with.
+All warbands are available in each format and all cards specific to that warband are also valid independently from the season they are associated with (except in Rivals if that warband does not reach the minimum required target).
 This makes warbands with strong faction-cards much more durable in the advanced seasons where new mechanics are introduced.

 There are other ways to play the game, for example in White Dwarf December 2018 a multiplayer game was published where all warbands have to bring down a Gargant, and in November 2019 Apex Predator plays on the concept of killing a particular fighter upgraded with a specific card (Ur-Predator), reminiscent of what will become Primacy in Direchasm.